-- b) Consist of two branches entering the discharge stack at the same level, they shall have a double Y-junction with either: - i) sweep entries, or - ii) entries with an included angle of 90° (see Figure 9 (b)). - c) Are at different levels, they shall not be connected to the discharge stack within the restricted entry zones shown in Figure 9 (a), unless the connection method is in accordance with Figures 9 (b) and (c). - 4.7.3 Where discharge pipe connections are to graded discharge stacks they shall not enter at opposite positions and if they are near bends they shall not be made within 450 mm of any bend (see Figure 8). - 4.7.4 The change of direction at the base of any vertical section in a discharge stack shall incorporate: - a) Two nominal 45° bends, or - b) One nominal 45° bend and a Y-junction.
+- b) Consist of two branches entering the discharge stack at the same level, they shall have a double Y-junction with either: - i) sweep entries, or - ii) entries with an included angle of 90° (see Figure 9 (b)). - c) Are at different levels, they shall not be connected to the discharge stack within the restricted error zones shown in Fig re 9 (a), unless the connectice (...) the connectice (...) the connectice (...) accordance with Figures 9 (b) and (...)
+4.7.3 When discharge sipe connections are connected as a statement of the connections are connected as a statement of the connected as a statement graded discharge stacks they shall not enter at opposite positions and if they are near bends they shall not be made within 450 mm of any bend (see Figure 8).

+4.7.4 The change of direction at the base of any vertical section in a discharge stack shall incorporate:

+- a) Two nominal 45° bends, or - b) One nominal 45° bend and a Y-junction.